-I'm Donnie McClanahan — multi-location food service operator, Square AI Champion, and the person bridging the gap between restaurant operations and practical AI implementation.
+I'm Donnie McClanahan.
+Former Multilocation food service operator, Square AI Champion, and the person bridging the gap between restaurant operations and practical AI implementation.
 Not hype.
 Not theory.
 Operational results.

 I've spent 20 years running restaurants: traditional cafés, QSR, corporate dining programs, government food service contracts, and automated micro markets.
-Multiplee locations, every operational problem you can name, and a few you can't.
+Multiple locations, every operational problem you can name, and a few you can't.

 I was one of Square's earliest AI beta testers.
 I helped shape their AI product from prototype to public launch, and my work has been featured across Square's newsroom and product publications.
 I also conducted an independent security assessment that produced a CVSS 7.8-rated vulnerability report, because I'd rather find the cracks before my clients do.